Darvid-223/battleship/README.md

 In addition to using the PEP 8 validator, I performed extensive manual testing to ensure the game's functionality and user experience were up to standard.
 Here are some of the manual tests conducted:

 - **Input Validation:**
-  - Tested various valid and invalid inputs for selecting the board size (e.g., "small", "medium", "large", "123" and other random inputs).
+  - Tested various valid and invalid inputs for selecting the board size (e.g., "small", "medium", "large", "123" and other random inputs that does not match the instructions).
   - Tested number of ships input with values within and outside the valid range (1-10).

 - **Gameplay Testing:**